ralfyang/CloudStack_installer_4.1.1/README.md

    * Requirement: NFS,XCP or Citrix Xen
      * 1st: Modify the cloudstack_install.conf file for your system environment
-     * 2nd: excute the install_cloudstack.sh
+     * 2nd: Execute the install_cloudstack.sh

    * Install Test has been done on RHEL 6.4 + XCP 1.6